The Undecidability of the Definability of Principal Subcongruences: If halts

-One application of definable principal subcongruences is in defining the subdirectly irreducible members of some class of algebras.
+One of the interesting applications of definable principal subcongruences is in defining the subdirectly irreducible members of some class of algebras.
 If $\mathcal{C}$ is a class of algebras with definable principal subcongruences witnessed by congruence formulas $\Gamma$ and $\psi$, then

 and the sentence

 defines the subdirectly irreducible algebras in $\mathcal{C}$.
 Baker and Wang \cite{BakerWangDPSC} use this to prove the following theorem.

 \begin{thm}[Baker, Wang \cite{BakerWangDPSC}] A variety $\V$ with definable principal subcongruences is finitely based if and only if the class of subdirectly irreducible members of $\V$ is finitely axiomatizable. \end{thm}